zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

 - User is editing the environment variables on the Shell script file (1-time edit) which then will be used throughout the extension deployment.

 - User is running the shell script.
-The script will use the extension management feature of Azure Arc to deploy the Azure Policy extension on the Azure Arc-enabled Kubernetes cluster and assign an Azure Policy to your Azure Arc-enabled K8s cluster resource group.
+The script will use the extension management feature of Azure Arc to deploy the Azure Policy extension on the Azure Arc-enabled Kubernetes cluster and assign an Azure Policy to your Azure Arc-enabled K8s cluster's resource group.

 - User is veryfing that the Azure Policy extension is deployed as well as the Azure Policy assignment was created.